kublasean/kublasean.github.io/notes/_posts/2022-05-13-creating-a-github-pages-static-site.markdown

 Output:
 404.html  about.md  _config.yml  Gemfile  Gemfile.lock  index.md  LICENSE  _posts
 ```
-This is the beginning of your new website, congrats!!!
-Take a look [here](https://jekyllrb.com/docs/structure/) briefly to get a basic understand of the newly generated files and directories
+This is the skeleton of your new website, congrats!!!
+Take a look [here](https://jekyllrb.com/docs/structure/) briefly to get a basic understanding of the newly generated files and directories

 References:
 * [using jekyll with bundler](https://jekyllrb.com/tutorials/using-jekyll-with-bundler/)